palewire/californiacivicdata.org/_posts/2015-04-16-calaccess-challenge.markdown

 Now we need you.
 We’re looking for developers, data scientists and campaign finance experts to help us advance our cause.

-Below are a series of challenges for Friday’s afternoon workshops where we’re hoping your expertise can uncover ways to make advanced analysis easier.
+Below are a series of challenges for the afternoon workshops scheduled for Friday April 17, following [Stanford's symposium on money in politics](http://events.stanford.edu/events/501/50185/).

+We’re hoping your expertise can uncover ways to make advanced analysis easier.
+Whether you're at the Stanford event or not, we welcome your contributions.
 Dozens more tasks, of varying size, can be found in our open-source repositories on [GitHub](https://github.com/california-civic-data-coalition).

 ### Challenge #1: Automate the standardization of campaign donors